DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 software, as well as personnel for training domain researchers in software design and the proper usage of the services.

-The creation and maintenance of training material for general research software engineering education and the software-specific documentation and tutorial creation needs to be reflected in funding opportunities.
+The creation and maintenance of training materials for general research software engineering education and the software-specific documentation and tutorial creation needs to be reflected in funding opportunities.
 This can either happen by dedicating modules of research or software